bostonazure/rag-vector-agent-semantic-kernel/labs/lab3/readme.md

 This block of code uses `ChatHistory` to add a sort of short term memory to the chat experience.
 This allows you to refer to previous responses in the chat session (as you'll see in the next section).

-The loop keeps going until the user hits enter.
+The loop keeps going until the user hits enter on a blank line (enter twice).

 Notice how the ChatHistory is updated to keep track of the different messages (User and Assistant)